WenjieZ/pokemongo/README.md

 ```

 The execution takes 30-60 mins depending on your device.
-The results is stored in the `metalist.csv` file by default.
+The results is stored in the `metalist.txt` file by default.

 A Jupyter notebook with the same name is provided as the demo.